4 Best Natural (& Effective!) Toilet Bowl Cleaners

 Overnight method for stains and deep cleaning:

-Scrub lightly in the morning, flush, and wipe down the seat and base using Branch Basics Bathroom dilution or your favorite non-toxic bathroom cleaner.
+- Scrub lightly in the morning, flush, and wipe down the seat and base using Branch Basics Bathroom dilution or your favorite human-safe and eco-friendly bathroom cleaner.

-Learn more in: Non-Toxic Bathroom Cleaning With Branch Basics
+Learn more in: Safe & Natural Bathroom Cleaning With Branch Basics

 2. Pumice Stones For Stains

-Toilet bowl stains resulting from lack of cleaning or hard water are unsightly and can be challenging to remove.
+Stains in toilet bowls often result from a lack of cleaning or hard water, and can be challenging to remove.

-1. Clean the toilet using Branch Basics or your favorite non-toxic method.
+- Clean the toilet using Branch Basics or your favorite natural cleaner.

 Pumice stones can be found anywhere personal care products are sold.